 - In the drippings, saute garlic until tender.
 Stir in the flour, broth and wine until blended.
 Bring to a boil over medium heat; cook and stir for 1-2 minutes or until thickened.
 Reduce heat to low.
 Slowly add cheese; cook and stir for 2 minutes or until cheese is melted and sauce is blended.

 - Add turkey; heat through.
-Meanwhile, in a large saucepan, cook spinach in water for 3-5 minutes or until wilted; drain.
-Serve turkey mixture with spinach.
+Meanwhile, in a large saucepan or Dutch oven, cook spinach in water for 3-5 minutes or until wilted; drain.
+Serve turkey mixture over spinach.
 Yield: 4 servings.

 Reviews forSwiss Turkey Tenderloin Strips

 "YUM!
 I was looking for a recipe to use some turkey tenderloins.
 I'm glad I tried this one.
 I only used 2 tbsp of olive oil to brown the tenderloins whole, then sliced them before adding to the sauce.
 I only had 6 slices of Swiss cheese but that was enough to compliment the white wine and keep the fat down.
 I will definitely make this again!"